MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 import :part1;
 ```

-The primary interface unit must import and re-export all the module's interface partition files like this:
+The primary interface unit must import and re-export all of the module's interface partition files like this:

 ```cpp
 export import :part1